gejames/infoblox_networks/README.md

 $ sudo pip install infoblox-client
 ```

-Next, we need to create credentials so Andinle Tower can connect to InfoBlox.
-For simplicity, I have put my credentials in a group_vars/nios.yml file.
+Next, we need to create credentials so Ansible Tower can connect to InfoBlox.
+For simplicity, I have put my credentials in a `group_vars/nios.yml` file.

 I would also recommend encrypting this file with ansible-vault.
-In a production environment, you would probably want to create a custom credential for InfoBlox within Ansible Tower.
+In a production environment, you will probably want to create a custom credential for InfoBlox within Ansible Tower.

 We will create a few files for this lab, so I will use the standard of putting the file name to be created before the code as follows:

+Do not put the file name in the file.